gabrielspmoreira/chameleon_recsys/README.md

 ## Next-Article Recommendation (NAR) module

 The *Next-Article Recommendation (NAR)* module is responsible for providing news articles recommendations for active sessions.
-Due to the high sparsity of users and their constant interests shift, the CHAMELEON instantiation reported in [1] leverages only session-based contextual information, ignoring possible users’ past sessions.
+Due to the high sparsity of users and their constant interests shift, these CHAMELEON instantiations leverages only session-based contextual information, ignoring possible users’ past sessions.

-The inputs for the *NAR* module are: (1) the pre-trained *Article Content Embedding* of the last viewed article; (2) the contextual properties of the articles (popularity and recency); and (3) the user context (e.g. time, location, and device).
+The inputs for the *NAR* module are: (1) the pre-trained *Article Content Embedding* of the last viewed article; (2) the contextual properties of the articles (recent popularity and recency); and (3) the user context (e.g. time, location, and device).
 These inputs are combined by Fully Connected layers to produce a *User-Personalized Contextual Article Embedding*, whose representations might differ for the same article, depending on the user context and on the current article context (popularity and recency).

-The *NAR* module uses a type of Recurrent Neural Network (RNN) – the Long Short-Term Memory (LSTM) – to model the sequence of articles read by users in their sessions, represented by their *User-Personalized Contextual Article Embeddings*.
+These *NAR* module instantiations uses Recurrent Neural Networks (RNN) to model the sequence of articles read by users in their sessions, represented by their *User-Personalized Contextual Article Embeddings*.
 For each article of the sequence, the RNN outputs a *Predicted Next-Article Embedding* – the expected representation of a news content the user would like to read next in the active session.

+The *NAR* module is composed by three sub-modules: *Contextual Article Representation (CAR)*, *SEssion Representation (SER)*, and *Recommendations Ranking (RR)*.
+You can find more details about those sub-modules in [3].

 In most deep learning architectures proposed for RS, the neural network outputs a vector whose dimension is the number of available items.
 Such approach may work for domains were the items number is more stable, like movies and books.
 Although, in the dynamic scenario of news recommendations, where thousands of news stories are added and removed daily, such approach could require full retrain of the network, as often as new articles are published.